Sistelo, Peneda-Gerês, Portugal

 We return to Serra da Peneda, in search of the thalwegs where Sistelo and the neighboring villages settled.
 In need of cultivated land in this redoubt tucked between hillsides, the natives cut them into terraces.

-They created so many and so followed that, unaware of the fact, they molded the lands in the image of other Asians – of the Vietnam, from China, from Indonesia, Philippines – where rice has been planted that way for millennia.
+They created so many and so followed that, unaware of the fact, they molded the lands in the image of other Asians – of the Vietnam, China, Indonesia, Philippines – where rice has been planted that way for millennia.

 Terraces of Sistelo, Serra do Soajo, Arcos de Valdevez, Minho, Portugal